← Back to work

 "The problem was never visibility.
 It was the economics — and the prior plan couldn't fix a six-figure gap with another TikTok."

-03 What I built
+03 What I delivered

 Not another to-do list — the actual tools to turn it around: